 The San Francisco Ballet is one of the premier ballet companies in the world.
 In the hopes of expanding their audience to a wider demographic, they teamed up with The Royal Ballet of London to premier a production of Mary Shelley’s Frankenstein.
-Choreographer Liam Scarlett led the production for which Lowell Lieberman created an original score.
+Lowell Lieberman created an original score for this groundbreaking production.

 In 2016, Bently Foundation presented the San Francisco Ballet with a $500,000 grant to help make this revolutionary performance a reality.
 Frankenstein premiered in London in May of 2016 and in San Francisco in February of 2017.
 The ten performances in San Francisco attracted 30,261 audience members, filling 97% of the Opera House’s total capacity and reached new and diverse audiences.

 Following the success of Frankenstein, SF Ballet launched the Next Gen Initiative with the aim of attracting a younger audience.
 The first year of this initiative involved 12 world premiers in spring of 2018.
 Unbound: A Festival of New Works, invited guest choreographers from around the world to unveil cutting edge performances.

 In 2018, Bently Foundation awarded SF Ballet with a $150,000 grant to help ensure Unbound’s success.